 In >90% of CAH cases, the affected enzyme is 21-steroid hydroxylase, encoded by the CYP21A2 gene located on chromosome 6 within the highly recombinant human histocompatibility complex locus.
-Since sex steroid production pathways branch off proximal to this enzymatic step, affected individuals will have increased sex steroid levels, resulting in virilization of female infants.
+Since sex steroid production pathways branch off proximal to this enzymatic step, affected individuals will have increased sex steroid levels.
 If there is some residual enzyme activity, a nonclassical phenotype results, with variable degrees of masculinization starting in later childhood or adolescence.
-On the other end of the severity spectrum are patients with complete loss of 21-hydroxylase function.
+On the other end of the spectrum are patients with complete loss of 21-hydroxylase function.
 This leads to both cortisol and mineral corticosteroid deficiency and is rapidly fatal if untreated due to loss of vascular tone and salt wasting.

 Because of the complexity of the genetic structure of the CYP21A2 locus, and the possibility that a patient's congenital adrenal hyperplasia (CAH) may be due to other gene defects, genetic testing results should be correlated carefully with clinical and biochemical data.

 This testing strategy is superior to approaches previously used, but may still miss some complex and large-scale genetic rearrangements or deletions, as well as genetic changes in far upstream or downstream gene-regulatory elements that impair CYP21A2 gene expression.
 This can lead to false-negative test results.